The Ideological Origins of the American Revolution: Reassessments

 In 2021, historian Mark Peterson contended that the background for Ideological Origins shaped Bailyn's principal contribution to historiography--"taking ideas seriously."
-This emphasis, rather than "grandiloquent theoretical statements," demonstrated Bailyn's belief that "language and rhetoric are not the only forms through which human beings express their thinking or convey their ideas," even if ideas initially derived from Bailyn's notion of "formal discourse."
+This emphasis, rather than "grandiloquent theoretical statements", contributed to Bailyn's belief that "language and rhetoric are not the only forms through which human beings express their thinking or convey their ideas", even if ideas initially derived from Bailyn's notion of "formal discourse."
 Peterson concluded that "the underlying premises about property and liberty of these eighteenth-century arguments lie at the heart of our altered condition of life."
+Peterson and his students continue to study not only the appropriation of Bailyn's "liberty", but also its "emotional switchboard", by partisans and peoples who politicked, included, and excluded each other in consonant dissonance.
+In this regard, Peterson sustains Bailyn's and Wood's disdain for scholars who designated both as consensus historians.

-Historian Craig Yirush previously noted that Bailyn, in a pre-Belshamite manner, described "the authors of Cato’s Letters (a text which, thanks to Bailyn, became central to the republican/liberalism debate) [and Daniel T. Rodgers' background for The Radicalism of the American Revolution], as 'spokesmen for extreme libertarianism,' a term that recurs frequently in the book" as a linguistic paleonym.
+According to historian Craig Yirush, Bernard Bailyn described "the authors of Cato’s Letters (a text which, thanks to Bailyn, became central to the republican/liberalism debate), as 'spokesmen for extreme libertarianism', a term that recurs frequently in the book."

+As Nicole Eustace has argued, among those with personal wealth, "genuine shared feeling" for "compassion", albeit with stoic restraint of the "pain of personal passions", reified "liberty" as public disinterestedness in political economy.
+Yet the compassion or benevolence "covertly encouraged personal passions" for socioeconomic mobility among " 'the lower sort', be they Euro-American, African American, or native American."
+This "acknowledgment of passion as the root of compassion" ultimately proved cathartic as the "pain" that became early Republic "sympathy", a connotation for accumulation, resulting in indigenous dispossession, partisan conflict, and what Eustace labels an "oxymoron", the "empire of liberty", rather than Wood's description of such an empire as an "alliance of liberty and power."
+Additional historians study"loyalist" sensibilities, disaffected noncombatants, and "happiness" as eudaimonia, all in the context of the "affective family" and patriotic "enthusiasm."